-Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable computing capacity in the cloud.
-Amazon EC2 eliminates your need to invest in hardware up front and enables you to develop and deploy applications faster.
-You can use the web service interfaces to launch as many or as few virtual servers as you need, configure security and networking, and manage storage.

-With Amazon EC2, you pay only for the resources that you use.
-Amazon EC2 enables you to scale to handle your changes in requirements or spikes in popularity, reducing your need to forecast traffic.
+Amazon Elastic Compute Cloud (Amazon EC2) provides resizable computing capacity in the Amazon Web Services (AWS) cloud.
+Using Amazon EC2 eliminates your need to invest in hardware up front, so you can develop and deploy applications faster.
+You can use Amazon EC2 to launch as many or as few virtual servers as you need, configure security and networking, and manage storage.
+Amazon EC2 enables you to scale up or down to handle changes in requirements or spikes in popularity, reducing your need to forecast traffic.